-An influx of students, from Emerson and elsewhere, are moving to East Boston as renin other neighborhoods continues to rise and on-campus housing remains scarce and expensive, leading some community members to voice concerns about gentrification.
+An influx of students, from Emerson and elsewhere, are moving to East Boston as rent in other neighborhoods continues to rise and on-campus housing remains scarce and expensive—leading some community members to voice concerns about gentrification.

 Jeff Morris, director of Off Campus Student Services, said he pushed the East Boston neighborhood for both incoming transfer students and former on-campus students who were looking for places to live this fall.
 Apartments in Eastie are much cheaper compared to neighborhoods like Back Bay and Beacon Hill, he said.

 “Ten years ago, it probably wouldn’t be a neighborhood that I would be jumping the gun to suggest to a student or parent or family,” Morris said.
 “But within the past five, six, or seven years, the entire town of East Boston has been very much redone and renovated and uplifted.
 [It’s] really completely changed.”

 Gloribell Mota, lead coordinator and co-director of Neighbors United for a Better East Boston, has a different definition for affordable.
 NUBE is an organization aimed at developing a more just, understanding, and sustainable neighborhood.

 “East Boston is a neighborhood that’s cheaper and low-cost compared to all the other Boston neighborhoods, but it’s not affordable.
 Only 8 percent of the people that actually have been living here will be able to afford it [because of new housing developments],” Mota said.

 The website also expresses concerns for proposed and approved economic development projects, including the creation of more than 900 luxury apartments priced at $3,000 each.

 Mota, an Emerson alumna who lives and works in East Boston, said college students are not the only problem.

 “It’s also the big, high-end waterfront developments and luxury developments that are not affordable,” she said.